THE IKOUII BOOK PROJECT

 INSIDE THEIR STUDIO: Deaf & Disabled Artists Reshaping the Arts

-INSIDE THEIR STUDIO: Deaf & Disabled Artists Reshaping the Arts is a publication that brings together artists living with disabilities who practice in a range of mediums and provides a rare glimpse into the artists’ studio practices, inspirations and personal journeys.
-Features artists living with disabilities from the BiPOC, LGBTQIA, Neurodivergent, and other communities.
-The 2nd edition of an ongoing book project by The Ikouii Creative.
+INSIDE THEIR STUDIO: Deaf & Disabled Artists Reshaping the Arts brings together artists living with disabilities who practice in a range of mediums and provides a rare glimpse into the artists’ studio practices, inspirations and personal journeys.
+Featured artists live with disabilities from differing communities, including but not limited to those belonging in the BIPOC, LGBTQIA, and Neurodivergent communities.
+This is the 2nd edition of an ongoing book project by The Ikouii Creative.

 Please allow 2-4 weeks for international shipping.